 When we have medical issues, we look to doctors for the answer.
 When we have engineering issues, we look to engineers for the answer.
 Why is it then that when we have cultural issues, we typically look to statisticians for the answers?

 The first is that I wouldn’t have known what questions to ask.
-If you look at most culture or staff engagement surveys the question set is, … well, set.
-By working from a standard bank of questions, you presuppose what data would be useful to collect.
-And, in doing so, the real insight can be missed.
+If you look at most culture tools or staff engagement surveys the question set is, … well, set.
+By working from a standard bank of questions, you presuppose what data beforehand would be useful to collect.
+And, in doing so, the real insight is often missed.

 On the rise

-Here’s how some respected organisations have used it for customer and product inights:
+Here’s how some respected organisations have used it for customer and product insights: